sbocq/predicat/README.md

 # Predicat

-Predicat is a library to create and compose predicates with traceable failures.
+Predicat is a library to create and compose predicate and validation functions.

 This library meets the following design goals: